MicrosoftDocs/azure-devops-docs/docs/pipelines/policies/permissions.md

 [!INCLUDE [temp](../../organizations/security/_shared/library-roles.md)]

-## Service endpoint security roles
+## Service connection security roles

 You [add users to the following roles](set-permissions.md) from the project-level admin context, **Services** page.
-To create and manage these resources, see [Service endpoints for build and release](../library/service-endpoints.md).
+To create and manage these resources, see [Service connections for build and release](../library/service-endpoints.md).

 [!INCLUDE [temp](../../organizations/security/_shared/service-endpoint-roles.md)]